Lark (band)

 Lark (sometimes stylised as LARK) are a South African glitch electronica band from Cape Town.
 Formed in 2003, the group consists of Inge Beckmann (vocals), Paul Ressel (sequencers and analog systems), Simon "Fuzzy" Ratcliffe (bass guitar and woodwinds), and Sean Ou Tim (drums and percussion).
 They are often cited as "groundbreaking musicians", who were the key contributors to establishing experimental and intelligent dance music in South Africa.
-Their name has become synonymous with musical experimentalism, and are one of country's best loved acts.
+Their name has become synonymous with musical experimentalism, and are one of the country's best loved acts.
 Lark has released 3 studio albums, and won a SAMA for their debut album, Razbliuto!.
 Their music videos have been consistently met with admiration for their technically ability, and have received two MK Awards.